Associated primes of powers of edge ideals and ear decompositions of graphs: Minimal -bases

+This lemma shows that we only need to classify the minimal strongly non-bipartite graphs whose $\mu^*$-invariant is equal a given number $s$, $s \ge 1$.
+For simplicity, we introduce the following notions.

-For simplification we call a strongly non-bipartite graph $\G$ with $\mu^*(\G) = s$ an {\em $s$-base}.
-We say that an $s$-base is {\em minimal} if it doesn't contain any other $s$-base with the same vertex set.
+\begin{Definition} We call a strongly non-bipartite graph $\G$ with $\mu^*(\G) = s$ an {\em $s$-base}.
+An $s$-base is {\em minimal} if it doesn't contain any other $s$-base with the same vertex set. \end{Definition}

+We can describe the minimal associated primes of $I^t$ for any graph $\G$ if we know all minimal $s$-bases for $s < t$.

+In the following, the closed neighborhood of a subgraph means the closed neighborhood of its vertex set.

-By Theorem \ref{associated}, an ideal $P_F$ is an associated prime of $I^t$ if and only if $F$ is a minimal cover or $F$ is minimal among the covers containing the closed neighborhood of a minimal $s$-base for some $s \le t-1$.
-In particular, $\mm \in \Ass(I^t)$ if and only if $\G$ has a dominating minimal $s$-base for some $s \le t-1$.
-Therefore, we only need to look for the minimal $s$-bases with $s \le t-1$ in order to find the associated primes of $I^t$.
+\begin{Theorem} Let $F$ be a cover of $\G$.
+Then $P_F$ is an associated prime of $I^t$ if and only if $F$ is a minimal cover or $F$ is minimal among the covers containing the closed neighborhood of a minimal $s$-base in $\G$, $s < t$. \end{Theorem}

+\begin{proof} By Theorem \ref{associated}, it suffices to show that a reduced graph $\G_U$ is strongly non-bipartite with $\mu^*(\G_U) < t$ if and only if $\G_U$ contains a minimal $s$-base with the same vertex set $U$, $s < t$.
+By definition, $\G_U$ contain a minimal $\mu^*(\G_U)$-base with the same vertex set $U$.
+Therefore, we only need to show that $\mu^*(\G_U) \le t$ if $\G_U$ contains a minimal $s$-base with the same vertex set $U$, $s < t$.
+But this follows from Lemma \ref{persistent}. \end{proof}